StephenChou1017/react-big-scheduler/README.md

   #### calendarPopoverEnabled
   Controls Scheduler whether to display calendar popover when clicking on a date label in header, default `true`.

+  #### recurringEventsEnabled
+  Controls Scheduler whether to support recurring event, refer to [this feature request](https://github.com/StephenChou1017/react-big-scheduler/issues/8), default `true`.
+  If `true`, SchedulerData will filter out those template events who has a `rrule` string property in `setEvents` method, generate the recurring events in the time window, and insert them into the event array in the right orders.
+The recurring events generated from the same template event, all have a new id like ``${templateEvent.id}-${number}``, and have a `recurringEventId` property with the value `templateEvent.id`.

   #### minuteStep
   Minute step for day view type in non-agenda view, can be 10, 12, 15, 20, 30, 60, etc, default 30.